RodZill4/material-maker/material_maker/doc/user_interface.rst

 * *Save all materials* saves all currently open materials.
 Materials that were already saved are ignored.

-* *Export material* generates PNG image files for all elements of the material.
-File names are defined using the path of the **.ptex** material file and their role (albedo, emission...) in the material.
-  The Ambient occlusion, roughness and metallic textures are saved into a single file whose suffix is **orm**.
-  If the material contains **export** nodes, their textures will be exported as well.
+* the *Export* submenu can be used to export the current Material for Godot, Unity or Unreal.
+It will prompt for a file name and generate PNG files for all components of the material.
+Exporting to one of those engines is described in the :ref:`export-section` section.

 * *Close material* closes the current material.